 - Polisstation: Safety is always important when traveling.
 Knowing how to get help in an emergency is wise.
 The words are similar to ours, and it means police station, or you can just use polis.
 The only difference is the s instead of the c pronunciation.

 - Ambassaden: Pronounced just as it looks, ambassaden means embassy.
-In difficult times, it would be best to find the embassy where others of your nationality can guide you in proper procedures.
+In difficult times, it would be best to find the embassy where others of your nationality can guide you through proper procedures.

 - Marknaden: When you need food or drink you may want a grocery store, or as this word means, a market.
 When you use marknaden, the locals will happily point you to the nearest market so you can purchase needed supplies.